-I asked for a patio makeover for my birthday this year, and one of the things I’ve always wanted was string lights.
-The problem? nothing to hang them from.
+I asked for a patio makeover for my birthday this year, and one of the top things on my wishlist was string lights.
+The problem?
+Nothing to hang them from.
 Here’s a tutorial for the quick and easy (unless you have really hard dirt) string light poles we put in.
 We put two poles in, and the whole project took about 2 hours.

-- String lights– we got the sturdier industrial ones from Costco this time.
+- String lights– we got the sturdier industrial ones this time.
 These are 48’ long, with 24 lights.

 - 2 ¾” galvanized electrical conduit pipes (each 10’ long)